uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 # Using external data in unity

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VZ1ThbYgEcQ?si=YO7O_Asb9WVCA67t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-*(Near Earth Objects designated as hazardous by NASA, generated from a NASA dataset)*
+*(AR scene of Near Earth Objects designated as hazardous by NASA, generated from a NASA dataset)*

 In this session we are going to learn how to import live, external data (in JSON format) in Unity and extract  some data from the imported JSON.